 It's important to complete analysis to understand the key drivers of the gap and work to build communications on this basis.

 This should include analysis of intersectionality and other data points that will influence your data (for example, office location) to help you understand the key causes of gaps.

-As highlighted in our research, Black, Asian and minority ethnic solicitors see slower career development up to and including partner status, again impacting on retention rates.
+As highlighted in our Race for Inclusion research, Black, Asian and minority ethnic solicitors see slower career development up to and including partner status, again impacting on retention rates.

-Around half of female Black, Asian and minority ethnic solicitors have moved firm or sector from 2015 to 2020.
+The report also highlighted around half of Black, Asian and minority ethnic women solicitors have moved firm or sector from 2015 to 2020.

 Take action to close the gap